FoalTS/foal/docs/guide/2-database-setup.md

 # 2. Set up a database connection

 Let's get started by a setting up a connection to the database.
-We assume that you have already *PostgreSQL* or *MySQL* installed on your host with a database called `foal_examples_todo_list`.
+We assume that you have already *PostgreSQL* <!--or *MySQL* -->installed on your host with a database called `foal_examples_todo_list`.

 > **How to create a database in postgres**
 >